ewolff/microservice-consul/README.md

 The microservices are:

-- [microservice-consul-demo-catalog|(microservice-consul-demo-catalog) is the application to take care of items.
+- [microservice-consul-demo-catalog](microservice-consul-demo-catalog) is the application to take care of items.
 - [microserivce-consul-demo-customer](microserivce-consul-demo-customer) is responsible for customers.
 - [microservice-consul-demo-order](microservice-consul-demo-order) does order processing.
 It uses microservice-demo-catalog and microservice-demo-customer.
 Ribbon is used for load balancing and Hystrix for resilience.